dduzgun-security/dockerized-self-hosted-runner/README.md

 `Ctrl + C`

 ## How to remove it
-To completely remove the dockerized self hosted runner./
+To completely remove the dockerized self hosted runner.

 https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/removing-self-hosted-runners#:~:text=Click%20next%20to%20the%20runner,removing%20the%20self%2Dhosted%20runner.